 The eviction process for subsidized housing starts out differently than eviction from other housing.
 The stakes are different, too.
 Get evicted from subsidized housing and you might have a hard time getting subsidized housing ever again.
 It's important to get a lawyer.
-You might even qualify for legal aid.
-To find your local legal aid go to our Find Your Legal Aid tool.
+If you have received an eviction notice or court papers you should contact your local legal aid immediately.

 Here’s how the eviction process from subsidized housing works.

 In subsidized housing your landlord has to have a good reason or good cause to evict you.
 For instance, not paying your rent on time and in full could be good cause to evict you.
 But if the reason you couldn't pay rent wasn't your fault and you tried to pay rent as soon as you could, the landlord may not have good cause.
 In subsidized housing, the circumstances matter.

 Here are some other examples of good cause: